bike / calculator

 When to Start Eating on a Bike Ride

-For rides under 1 hour, water alone is usually sufficient — your body has enough stored glycogen.
-Start eating at the 45–60 minute mark for rides over 90 minutes.
+Start eating at the 45–60 minute mark for any ride over 90 minutes.
+For rides under 1 hour, water alone is usually sufficient — your body has enough stored glycogen (~1,800–2,000 kcal).
 The key rule: eat before you are hungry, drink before you are thirsty.
-Your body can absorb about 60–90g of carbs per hour from standard carbohydrate sources, or up to 120g with dual-transport formulas (glucose + fructose).
+Your body can absorb about 60–90 g of carbs per hour from standard sources, or up to 120 g with dual-transport formulas (glucose + fructose).
 Waiting until you feel hungry means you are already depleted — bonking recovery takes 20–30 minutes even after eating, and performance drops significantly.
 Planning an e-bike ride?
 Check your battery will last with our e-bike range calculator — running out of battery AND bonking is no fun.

 Carbs Per Hour — The Science

-The 60–90g/hour recommendation comes from decades of exercise physiology research.
-Single-transport carbohydrates (glucose only) max out at ~60g/hour due to intestinal transporter limits.
-Dual-transport carbohydrates (glucose + fructose, typically in a 1:0.8 ratio) use two different intestinal transporters, allowing up to 120g/hour absorption.
-Brands like Maurten, SiS Beta Fuel, and Precision Fuel use this approach.
-For most recreational cyclists, 40–60g/hour is plenty.
-Competitive riders benefit from training the gut to handle 80–120g/hour — start low in training and gradually increase over weeks.
-Edit your route before uploading with our GPX editor — trim, split, or combine GPX files.
-Track your training load across sessions with our ACWR calculator to avoid overtraining while fueling properly.
+Most cyclists need 40–60 g of carbohydrates per hour for moderate rides and 80–120 g/h for racing — but your gut must be trained to handle the higher amounts.
+Start at 40 g/h and increase by ~10 g/h per week.
+The 60–90 g/hour recommendation comes from decades of exercise physiology research: single-transport carbs (glucose only) max out at ~60 g/h due to the SGLT1 intestinal transporter, while dual-transport carbs (glucose + fructose, typically 1:0.8 ratio) recruit the GLUT5 transporter and push absorption to 90–120 g/h.
+Brands like Maurten, SiS Beta Fuel and Precision Fuel use this approach.
+For most recreational cyclists 40–60 g/h is plenty; competitive riders benefit from training the gut to 80–120 g/h.
+Edit your route before uploading with our GPX editor, and track training load with our ACWR calculator to avoid overtraining while fueling properly.

 Frequently asked questions